Thune: Trump will sign Russia sanctions measure, Senate to vote this week on ObamaCare

 McConnell needs support from at least 50 of the chamber’s 52 GOP senators, with Vice President Pence casting the deciding vote.

-Thune suggested McConnell is still working on a final version of the measure, but vowed that congressional Republicans, as promised to voters, will fully repeal and replace ObamaCare, the 2010 health care law struggling under rising insurance rates while offering Americans fewer policy options.
+Thune suggested McConnell is still working on a strategy for putting the measure to a vote.
+But he vowed that congressional Republicans, as promised to voters, will fully repeal and replace ObamaCare, the 2010 health care law struggling under rising insurance rates while offering Americans fewer policy options.

 ‘We are going to vote to repeal and replace,” he said.
 “It’s not a question of if, but a question of when.
 ObamaCare is in a death spiral."